 - The Design Review Committee, consisting of various UTA and local government staff, is to review all Master Plans, for the purpose of refining the plan and making recommendations to the UTA Board of Trustees.

 All master plans, master development agreements, and intended land dispositions are to be reviewed and approved by the UTA Board of Trustees.

 The end product of the Master Plan Process is a Master Development Agreement.
 Said agreement is to be based upon a development program that describes street improvements, specific land uses, building placements and square footages, as well as the schedule of development phases.

 Master Plan Process:

-- 1. Master Plan Proposal: Master plan proposals are to be completed by development partners within the timeframe defined in a project’s Exclusive Negotiation Agreement.
-Master plan proposals are to adhere to the standards set in the TOD System Plan and respective station area and concept plans.
+- Master Plan Proposal: Master plan proposals are to be completed by development partners within the timeframe defined in a project’s Exclusive Negotiation Agreement.
+Master plan proposals are to adhere to the standards set in the TOD System Analysis and respective station area and concept layouts.
 The TOD Department is to work alongside development partners to ensure that the aforementioned standards are clear to any planning and design consultants who are working on a development project.

 - Affordable Housing Review: The developer will meet with the city, UTA, and affordable housing experts to discuss affordable housing needs highlighted in the system analysis and station area plan.
 The group will discuss any opportunities and challenges related to providing affordable products for low to moderate income households at the site.